 Here are some simple, meaningful ways to offer support and make a real difference in the days immediately following their loss.

 Send a sympathy card or a beautiful blank card with a short heartfelt note, including a treasured memory of their loved one if appropriate.
-Not sure what to say?
-Try these writing tips and sympathy message ideas from Hallmark writers.
 If you’re close to the person, call and ask if you can be of help.
 Give a beautiful visual representation of your caring by sending flowers or a plant.